stefan-wuensch/tmp/README.md

 The `service_description` is `ReadIOPS` which is one of the CloudWatch Alarm Metrics defined in your Template.

 (Optional: If you want to see it, search your Template for `"MetricName": "ReadIOPS"` and you'll see the specific CloudWatch Alarm being defined under `Resources`.)

-The `notes` attribute is simply to provide extra information about this Service in the Nagios web UI.
-The `notes` should contain additional details about the AWS CloudWatch Alarm - such as the threshold and what AWS parameters make up this check - as are shown in this example.

 When done, **save the file.**